-Interactive view domes are used to determine the visible volumetric spaces within a direct 3D distance of a location.
-They are calculated against the currently displayed content within a scene, including the ground surface and symbolized features such as buildings and trees.
+Interactive view domes are used to determine the visible volumetric spaces in a direct 3D distance of a location.
+They are calculated against the currently displayed content in a scene, including the ground surface and symbolized features such as buildings and trees.

-The view dome's location can be interactively moved through the view.
-The analysis parameters, vertical offsets and view distances, can be used to model real-world objects such as a viewing platform or a radar station.
+The view dome's location can be moved through the view.
+The analysis parameters, vertical offsets, and view distances can be used to model real-world objects such as a viewing platform or a radar station.
 You can also create multiple view domes to explore areas that have multiple areas of concern.

 Each view dome object consumes part of your analytical tool display budget.
 Once the display budget has been exceeded, you must clear one or more of the existing view domes before you can create another.

 The analytical results displayed by these tools are temporary and are not saved with the project, nor are they included in map packages.
 However, their distance, offset settings, and geometry can be exported as point feature classes for further use.
 If you require the displayed analytical results as data, consider using the geoprocessing tools for visibility instead.

 Create an interactive view dome